 - Java had a goal of “write once, run anywhere” - any computer that can run Java can run programs written in Java.
 This was a big change from other programming languages at the time, which had to be recompiled for each type of computer.

 - 2001: Processing is developed by an artist named Casey Reas and a data scientist named Ben Fry.

-- Processing is built on top of Java, with the goal of providing a simplified syntax that allows developers to make creative animated and interactive applications.
+- Processing is built on top of Java, with the goal of providing a simplified syntax that lets developers make creative animated and interactive applications.

-- Several “modes” are added to Processing, which allows developers to write Processing applications in other languages, like Processing.py for Python.
+- Several “modes” are added to Processing, which lets developers write Processing applications in other languages, like Processing.py for Python.

 - 2008: Processing.js is developed by John Resig.

 - 2013: p5.js is developed by an artist named Lauren McCarthy.

 - p5.js can be used as “p5.js mode” from the Processing editor.

 - 2014: Java releases an update that makes it very hard to deploy applets.

 - Strict security settings and a required paid certificate mean that applets are essentially dead.